Loader gif

 5. How has the medical expense deduction changed?

 Under the Affordable Care Act (ACA), medical expenses were only deductible to the extent they exceeded 10 percent of your adjusted gross income for most people.
 Under the new tax law, the floor reverted back to 7.5 percent of adjusted gross income for 2017 and 2018, which was the floor before the ACA went into effect.
-Congress extended this provision for another two years (tax years 2019 and 2020) in December 2019 with the Taxpayer Certainty and Disaster Act of 2019 (aka Tax Extenders Act).
+Congress extended this provision for another two years (tax years 2019 and 2020) in December 2019 with the Taxpayer Certainty and Disaster Tax Relief Act of 2019 (aka Tax Extenders Act).

 More to explore: